open/close all folders

 - The James Bond movie The Man with the Golden Gun is the Trope Namer and Trope Maker.
 Scaramanga has a gun which can be assembled from a pen, a cigarette case, a lighter and a cuff link, all made of gold.
 This allows him to carry his weapon of choice on commercial flights.
 It was custom made by an underground gunsmith, and fires gold bullets in a non-standard caliber.
 The material allows him to carry it through metal detectors and airport security.
-In the novel that the film was based on, he just used a gold plated Peacemaker revolver.
+In the novel that the film was based on, he just uses a gold-plated Colt Single Action Army.

 - In In the Line of Fire, Mitch Leary smuggles a gun made out of plastic to a dinner speech by the president.
 The only metal parts are the two bullets that he hides in a rabbit's foot keychain and the two springs hidden in a pen.
 He trains himself to put it together without looking too, so he can appear even more non-threatening as he assembles it under the table.
 In an interesting twist, in real life, the ATF had the actual (fully functional) weapon destroyed, because it violated the Undetectable Firearms Act (this law is why the modern Liberator pistol contains a 3 ounce chunk of metal that serves no actual function).
 The prop one was left intact, and IIRC is on display.

 - Alien: Resurrection featured a number of hidden weapons, including a shotgun assembled from components concealed as parts of high-tech wheelchair.